shenzhencenter/google-ads-pb/README.md

 This library provides a Golang client for the [Google Ads API](https://developers.google.com/google-ads/api/docs/start).
 It's fully generated from the [googleapis](https://github.com/googleapis/googleapis/tree/master/google/ads/googleads) repository.
 More information on the generation process can be found [here](https://github.com/shenzhencenter/google-ads-pb/blob/main/.github/workflows/generator.yml).

-Although this project isn't official, we deem it as low-risk due to its maturity and our two years of using it in production.
+Although this project isn't official, we deem it as low-risk due to its maturity and our many years of using it in production.
 However, always consult the [sunset schedule](https://developers.google.com/google-ads/api/docs/sunset-dates) of the Google Ads API.

 ## Features